sithmel/diogenes/README.md

 });
 ```
 If the service is successful it passes undefined as the first argument and the result as second.
 The first argument will contain an exception if the service fails
-As an alternative it is also possible to return a value instead of using a callback.
+As an alternative it is also possible to return a value instead of using a callback or returning a promise.
 It will work anyway:
 ```js
 registry.add("text", function (config, deps) {
   return ["Diogenes became notorious for his philosophical ",